 Announcer Clients provide

-style of view allowing
+style of views allowing

 data to be displayed and viewed any

 way necessary.
-These are very
+These can

-handy for your announcers to pull up data
+access to pull up data

 in the registrations, staging, any reports,